CodedotAl/gpt-code-clippy/README.md

 The datasheet discussing in more detail the construction, usage, and limitation of the dataset can be found [here](https://github.com/ncoop57/datasets/tree/code-clippy/datasets/code_clippy).
 We hope to get it officially into Huggingface's datasets library [soon](https://github.com/huggingface/datasets/pull/2666)!

-## Caveats with respect to the dataset
+## ISSUE : Wrong Filenames in the Dataset
 We recently came to know about a bug which happened during the scraping of the dataset.
-We found out that the file names are obsolete/misleading.
-Refer this [issue](https://github.com/CodedotAl/gpt-code-clippy/issues/71).
-We thank Naman for pointing out the issue.
-This might have two implications due to the issue.
-Since we had filtered the training dataset using the file extension, we might have had wrong datapoints in the dataset while training and we might have missed a lot of right datapoints that belong to the languages.
+We found out that the file names are obsolete/misleading.[Refer this [issue](https://github.com/CodedotAl/gpt-code-clippy/issues/71)] We thank Naman for pointing out the issue.

+This might have two implications,
+- Since the filtering for the training dataset is done using the file extension, we might have had wrong datapoints in the dataset while training and we might have missed a lot of right datapoints that belong to the languages of choice.

 One intermittent fix would be to use tools like lib-magic to some extension for the purpose of filtering.
 More detailed steps can be found [here](https://github.com/CodedotAl/gpt-code-clippy/issues/71#issuecomment-955613925).

 ## Models